AntonSeijo/Local-Volatility-Trinomial-Model-Option-Pricing/README.md

 - `Theta_initial`: Initial guess for the `θ` values.
 - `tau`: Time points `[τ₀, …, τₘ]`.
 - `Klist`, `Tlist`, `Vmarket`: Lists of strikes, maturities, and observed market prices.
-- `weights` (optional): Weights for each observation in the loss function.
 - `lambda_penalty`: Regularization parameter to penalize extreme volatilities.
 - `max_iter`: Maximum number of Nelder‑Mead iterations.
 - `tolerance`: Convergence tolerance.